Laxe

 Chapel of Santa Rosa de Lima

-Built in 1941, since 1676 it was already a sacred place, as attested by the Navigator’s Cross that we can still see in its surroundings.
-From there, at the top, you can enjoy a wonderful panoramic view of Laxe.
+Built in 1941 on a site considered sacred since 1676, as evidenced by the Navigator's Cross still standing nearby.
+From its position at the top, you can enjoy a wonderful panoramic view of Laxe.

 Shipwreck Festival

-In mid-August you can attend this traditional festival related to the seafaring culture of the town, in which its inhabitants and sailors pay homage to the Virgen del Carmen, patron saint and protector of this historic guild.
-A shipwreck is simulated, and the sailors swim to the port where, once on land, they kneel down to thank the Virgin for her help.
+In mid-August, visitors can attend this traditional festival linked to the town's seafaring culture, where locals and sailors pay homage to the Virgen del Carmen, the patron saint of the historic guild.
+A shipwreck is simulated, and sailors swim to the port, where they proceed on their knees to thank the Virgin for her protection.

 Los Cristales Beach